iamPavan17/Employee-dashboard/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine and also mongod should be running.
+You will need `node` and `npm` installed globally on your machine.

 #### React - Client folder: